-The next Middle Huron Initiative and Partners meeting is scheduled for Tuesday, September 18 at 9:30 am at Pittsfield Township.
+The next Middle Huron Initiative and Partners meeting is scheduled for Thursday, March 2, 2017, 2-4pm, location TBD.
+Contact: Stevi Kosloskey at HRWC.

 The Middle Huron Program sets actions to reduce pollution in the middle section of the Huron River Watershed.
 Phosphorus is the primary pollutant of focus for the program.
 The program is a voluntary partnership of local governments.

 In general, the overall action plan calls for the partners to: